Liya Kebede: Advocacy

 In 2005, Kebede was appointed as WHO Goodwill Ambassador for Maternal, Newborn and Child Health.Holgate, Mark.
 "Role Model".
 US Vogue (May 2005).
 She then founded the Liya Kebede Foundation, whose mission is to reduce maternal, newborn and child mortality in Ethiopia and around the world.
 The organization funds advocacy and awareness-raising projects as well as providing direct support for low-cost technologies, community-based education, and training and medical programs.
 In one health center that the foundation works with, hospital deliveries rose by over 50% in 12 months.

 Kebede has traveled to Ethiopia to support maternal health projects on multiple occasions.
 In 2009, she worked with the Bill & Melinda Gates Foundation as part of their Living Proof Project.
 Kebede served as a High-Level adviser for the Center for Global Development's 2009 report "Start with a Girl: A New Agenda for Global Health".

 Kebede writes for The Huffington Post about maternal and child health, and has been featured in Vogue and on The Daily Beast.
 She is also part of the Champions for an HIV-Free Generation, an organization of African leaders led by former President of Botswana Festus Mogae.

 Awards

 In 2013, Kebede was named one of Glamour's Women of the Year for her philanthropic work through her Liya Kebede Foundation.

 Personal life

-In 2000, Kebede married Ethiopian hedge fund manager Kassy Kebede.
+In 2000, Kebede married Ethiopian Kassy Kebede, manager of Cepheus Growth Capital Partners, a hedge fund that invests into Ethiopia's most promising companies and entrepreneurs.
 They have two children together: son Suhul (September 2000) and daughter Raee (August 2005).
 As of 2007, the family resided in New York City.
-The couple separated in 2013, and divorced in 2015.